Bone Bolango Regency

 Bone Bolango (/id/) is a regency of Gorontalo Province, Indonesia, on the island of Sulawesi.
 It was established in 2003 under Law Number (Undang-Undang Nomor) 6/2003 from the former eastern districts of Gorontalo Regency.
-It has an area of 1,915.44 km^{2} and had a population of 141,915 at the 2010 Census and 162,778 at the 2020 Census; the official estimate as at mid 2023 was 172,301 (comprising 86,721 males and 85,580 females).
+It has a land area of 1,887.71 km^{2} and had a population of 141,915 at the 2010 Census and 162,778 at the 2020 Census; the official estimate as at mid 2025 was 175,424 (comprising 88,333 males and 87,091 females).
 The administrative centre of the regency is the town of Suwawa.

 Administrative districts

 Originally comprising four districts (kecamatan) when it was established in 2003, the Regency was by 2010 re-divided into seventeen districts, and an additional district (Pinogu District) was subsequently created by the splitting of the existing Suwawa Timur District.
-The districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 160 rural desa and 5 urban kelurahan - the latter all in Kabila District), and its postal codes.